kevinctofel/excellent_stream/src/posts/How-many-towels-does-one-person-need.md

 ## Lots of towels take up lots of space ##

 I'm sure this isn't a particularly enlightening observation, but the more towels you have, the more space you need to store them.
-Go for thicker, luxiorious bath towels and you'll find your stored towels take up more room than my whole wardrobe.
+Go for thicker, luxurious bath towels and you'll find your stored towels take up more room than my whole wardrobe.
 Over time, you replace some.
 And of course, you can't find the exact some ones, so you end up with mishmash of different colors, sizes, and brands.

 My wife currently has eight towels, seven in the closet and one in the bathroom.
 Here's what they look like in our closet.